Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/creating_addon.md

   - Now set `uniqueName` to the name of your GitHub Repo.
   - You can leave `version`, `owmlVersion`, and `dependencies` alone
 - NewHorizonsConfig.dll: This is the heart of your addon, make sure to never move or rename it.
-- README.md: This file is what's displayed on the mod website when you go to a specific mod's page, you can delete the current contents.
+- README.md: This file is displayed on the mod website when you go to a specific mod's page, you can delete the current contents.
   - This file is a [markdown](https://www.markdowntutorial.com/){ target="_blank" } file, if you're not comfortable writing an entire README right now, just write a small description of your mod.

 ### Committing The Changes